wc-duck/wc-duck.github.io-src/content/code/protothreads-with-a-twist.md

 ## sub-calls

 With local variables out of the way, how about calling another coroutine function from the first one?
 Well, just to state the obvious calling an ordinary function is just doing the call if someone was wondering.
-However say that you want to call a function that can, by itself yield execution, such as this
+However say that you want to call a function that can, by itself, yield execution?

 ```c++
 void some_game_object_sub_behaviors1( coro* co, void*, void* )